msagerup/pros_h/README.md

-*** this proto has serverd its purpace.
+*** this proto has served its purpace.
 Scraped due to new solution with FireBase as backend.
 02/02/20